Primary and Final FRCA examinations (reviews and appeal) regulations

-Any request for a Review must be submitted in writing by the candidate, to whom the Review request relates, setting out in full the matter on which alleged impropriety or bias is based, addressed to the Director and submitted within two months of completing the relevant examination.
+Any request for a Review must be submitted by emailing firstname.lastname@example.org, setting out in full the matter on which alleged impropriety or bias is based, addressed to the Director and submitted within two months of completing the relevant examination.

 On receipt of a request for a Review, the Director will send the candidate a letter of acknowledgement and will consider the admissibility of the request.
 If the Director concludes that the Review is inadmissible, whether on the ground of Regulation 9 or for any other reason, the Director will so inform the candidate in writing forthwith.